Probing Pole Skipping through Scalar-Gauss-Bonnet coupling: Introduction:

 We have organized the paper as follows.
-In section \ref{sec2}, we briefly describe our model, showing Einstein's equation and background metric.
-We have also talked about the behaviour of the background scalar field and calculated the source and condensation values.
-In section \ref{sec3}, we have studied pole-skipping for scalar field perturbation.
-The metric perturbations -- shear and sound modes -- have been discussed in section \ref{sec4}.
-In the following section, we have calculated the chaos-related parameters, first, from the perturbed $vv$ component and then from the master equation.
-Finally, we concluded our results with a brief overview of the paper in section \ref{sec_6}.
+In section{ \ref{sec2}}, we briefly describe our model, showing Einstein's equation and background metric.
+We have studied the behaviour of the background scalar field and evaluated the source and condensation values.
+In the same section, we have studied pole-skipping for scalar field perturbation.
+The metric perturbations -- shear and sound modes -- have been discussed in section { \ref{sec3}}.
+In section { \ref{sec_chaos}}, we have calculated the chaos-related parameters, first, from the perturbed $vv$ component of the linearised Einstein equation and then from the master equation.
+Finally, in the end, we have concluded our results with a brief overview of the paper.\\

-\section{Holographic Gravity Background}
+\section{Holographic Gravity Background:}

 Now, in the holographic model, as we want to study pole-skipping at finite temperatures, we need to use a black hole solution in bulk.
 We consider a four-dimensional Anti-de Sitter Schwarzchild black hole.
-Holographically, the boundary theory is three-dimensional gauge theory.
+Holographically, the boundary theory is a three-dimensional gauge theory.
 The bulk metric asymptotically gives $(3+1)$ dimensional AdS space.
 So, the corresponding boundary theory is a finite temperature field theory.
-Initially, we consider pure black hole solution and associated Einstein's action in the bulk theory as,
+Initially, we consider a black hole solution with scalar propagating in the background.
+Then, the associated Einstein's action in the bulk theory as,

 where $\kappa=(16\pi G_N)^{-1}$ is a constant related to the four-dimensional Newton's constant with mass dimensions $2$ (here we set it to unity.).
 The associated field equation